Mrloyinf/blooket-maker/README.md

 * Make kahoot and gimkit available
 * Create a gui

-Pro-Tip: If you change the delay speed to 0 it may not work because it is going too fast-faster than your load speeds- so selenium cannot find the html object :( .
+Pro-Tip: If you change the delay speed to 0 it may not work because it is going too fast -faster than your load speeds- so selenium cannot find the html object :( .